clearent/ClearentIdtechIOSFramework/README Developer Guide.md

 If you have a look at the implementation behind this, you will observe another two important UI components that are used in all cases where the SDK needs to display controllers.

 **ClearentProcessingModalViewController** and **ClearentProcessingModalPresenter** will be initialized and presented to the user.
-In order to initialize you need to provide some parameters like processType , showOnTop a reader if you use this to display the screen where the reader can be edited and also a dismiss completion.
+In order to initialize you need to provide some parameters like processType , showOnTop, a reader if you use this to display the screen where the reader can be edited and also a dismiss completion.

 **FlowDataProvider**